 What is this bowling alley he speaks of?
 And how do we find it?

+Aynway, I digress.
 After a fun evening of beers, giant jenga and great food at Utopia bar with the friends I made on the nightmare bus journey from Vietnam to Laos, we decided to go in search of this famous Luang Prabang bowling alley.
-We made it only a few metres outside the bar before we were approached by several tuk-tuk drivers saying “Bowling?
+We made it only a few meters outside the bar before we were approached by several tuk-tuk drivers saying “Bowling?
 Bowling?”

-This is clearly where the party is at.
+This is clearly where the party is at, I thought.
 So we broke our curfew and hopped in a tuk tuk to see what all the fuss is about.
 At first we wondered where the hell we were going as we seemed to be heading out into the countryside and down a dirt track with chickens running around.
-But then, we see it.
-A giant western bowling alley in the middle of nowhere.
+But then, we saw it.
+A giant bowling alley in the middle of nowhere.